tytydraco/yessleep/out/A_vampiric_death_cult_has_been_taking_people_in_my_town.md

 \*\*\*

-A large, thin vampire came loping around the front of the trailer, effortlessly draggina  struggling Stacey behind him.
+A large, thin vampire came loping around the front of the trailer, effortlessly dragging a struggling Stacey behind him.
 Stacey and I had our hands yanked behind our backs.
 We were dragged into the kitchen, where the grinning, stony faces of the monsters regarded us with bloodlust and hunger.

 “OK, who gets these ones?”
 Saklas asked in a bored tone.
 The little girl stepped forward, gnashing her teeth.
 A small rivulet of clear drool dripped from her tiny, pursed mouth.